slatedocs/slate/source/includes/_endpoint-account.md

 GET /account/applications/1234/
 ```

-GET to this endpoint returns the Shoji entity containing all details about
+GET this endpoint for a Shoji Entity containing all details about
 the configured application.

 ```json